 A linear accelerator is a machine that delivers radiation to your body.
 It only gives radiation to the specific area that is being treated.

 Your radiation oncologist will decide how much radiation you will receive and how many times you will receive it.
-Common short-term side effects.

 When deciding this, they will take into account: